xmoto/xmoto/README.md

 # Bugs

-If you experiences any bugs, please submit them in github issues.
+If you experiences any bugs, please open [a new issue](https://github.com/xmoto/xmoto/issues)

 # License